Teachiq/apply-to-nested-strings/README.md

 # Apply to nested strings
-Apply a string modifier to all strings within a object or array.
+Apply a string modifier to all strings within an object or array.

 ## Installation
 ```npm install apply-to-nested-strings```